Operational Model

 The core logic for Frequency is encapsulated in the Frequency Runtime, and uses platform-independent WebAssembly (Wasm) code.
 Each node runs the same version of the Frequency Runtime, the state transition function of the blockchain.
 The Frequency Runtime can be upgraded with new functionality or changes as approved by Frequency Governance.
 The Frequency Runtime defines the set of extrinsics (transaction types) that the blockchain is capable of processing, the types of events those transactions represent, and the format and data structures that constitute the blockchain's state.
 Each node also runs a copy of the current Relay Chain Runtime WASM, for coordination and interaction with the Polkadot Relay Chain.

 Like many blockchains, there are multiple deployments of Frequency.
 The production system, referred to as Mainnet, uses the validators of the production Polkadot Relay Chain.
-A separate system for testing and development known as Testnet uses validators on the Polkadot Rococo Testnet Relay Chain.
+A separate system for testing and development known as Testnet uses validators on the Paseo Relay Chain for testnets.
 Data and state on Frequency Mainnet is considered canonical, while data and state on Frequency Testnet is for testing purposes only.

 Changes to the Frequency Runtime are typically deployed to Testnet before being submitted to Frequency Governance as upgrade proposals for Mainnet.
 For the most part, functionality is identical between the two systems (except for new changes on Testnet that are not yet deployed on Mainnet), aside from a few changes that make Testnet simpler to work with for development.
 Where there are different behaviors on Testnet versus Mainnet, they are noted in the description.